Meet Max the Boxer!

 For a pet owner, there will be a tough decision.
 The Wisconsin Division of

-Public Health told us in a letter that treated and "spayed female dogs may
+Public Health told us in a letter that they strongly recommended that males in

 So,